Auraaf/React/README.md

           DOM Manipulation update is most expensive task, so it'll get done in single go where it's possible like in two childs components that's in commit phase.
-          All changes get added in render phases by patchin
+          All changes get added in render phases by patching

           E8P6 : Getting api calls from git